-In fall 2013 the County Legislature authorized \$500,000 in our 2014 budget as pay as go funds and in 2014 they authorized \$645,000 to be used on the following scope:
+In Fall 2013 the County Legislature authorized \$500,000 in our 2014 budget as pay as go funds and in 2014 they authorized \$645,000 to be used on the following scope:

-ASSET MANAGEMENT SYSTEM: \$650,000
+ASSET MANAGEMENT SYSTEM: \$650.000

 The County has an immediate need to assess benchmark and input data pertaining to the condition of all County's assets.
 With an Asset Management System, we will have the tools necessary to analyze and review building conditions and systems in order to determine capital planning, prioritize investments, and protect the County's assets.
+AW 4/16 the first step in the asset management system was deployed in 2016 with the application of Que Ware work order system.